huggingface/datasets/datasets/narrativeqa/README.md

 ### Supported Tasks and Leaderboards

 The dataset is used to test reading comprehension.
-There are 2 tasks: "summaries only" and "stories only".
+There are 2 tasks proposed in the paper: "summaries only" and "stories only", depending on whether the human-generated summary or the full story text is used to answer the question.

-[More Information Needed]

 ### Languages